rukayah/rukayah/README.md

 ### 👨‍🎓🙋‍♂️ About Me:

 #### My choice of data analytics and machine learning as a job is influenced by my background in mathematics.
-I've had expertise in identifying business needs and suggesting possible fixes.
-The determines whether machine learning is necessary for my data solution.
+I've had expertise in identifying business needs and suggesting possible fixes,this also determines whether machine learning is necessary for my data solution.
 In 2021, I finished the eight-month Data Science Bootcamp at Turing College in Lithuania.
 At the moment, I also work for Udacity as a Data Analyst session lead (external contractor); this position is associated with the ALX initiative in Africa.
 This portfolio shows my versatility in expressing data insights and overcoming machine learning challenges.
 Enjoy🙂

 <img style="display: block;-webkit-user-select: none;margin: auto;cursor: zoom-in;background-color: hsl(0, 0%, 90%);transition: background-color 300ms;" src="https://images.pexels.com/photos/4164418/pexels-photo-4164418.jpeg?auto=compress&amp;cs=tinysrgb&amp;w=1260&amp;h=750&amp;dpr=1" width="1800" height="402">